brianykl/agent/README.md

 model weights file: weights.pt

-player and referee tracking, finetuned a YOLOv11 model trained on the COCOn dataset \n annotated ~500 images across 5 NCAA ACC full game broadcasts, the results are okay. first time working with computer vision!
+player and referee tracking, finetuned a YOLOv11 model trained on the COCOn dataset and annotated ~500 images across 5 NCAA ACC full game broadcasts, the results are okay. first time working with computer vision!